security-alliance/safe-harbor/registry-contracts/README.md

 This repository is built using [Foundry](https://book.getfoundry.sh/).
 See the installation instructions [here](https://github.com/foundry-rs/foundry#installation).
 To test the contracts, use `forge test`.

-There are 3 contracts in this system:
+There are 2 contracts in this system:

--   `SafeHarborRegistry` - Where adopted agreement addresses are stored, new agreements are registered, and agreement factories are enabled / disabled.
+-   `SafeHarborRegistry` - Where adopted agreement addresses are stored, new agreements are registered, and agreements are validated.
--   `AgreementV1Factory` - Where protocols adopt new agreement contracts.
 -   `AgreementV1` - Adopted agreements created by protocols.

 ## Setup

-1. The `SafeHarborRegistry` contract is deployed with the `AgreementV1Factory`'s address and the fallback registry as constructor arguments.
+1. The `SafeHarborRegistry` contract is deployed with the fallback registry as constructor arguments.
-2. The `AgreementV1Factory` contract is deployed with the `SafeHarborRegistry` address as a constructor argument.

 In the future SEAL may create new versions of this agreement.
-When this happens a new factory (e.g. `AgreementV2Factory`) and registry (e.g. `SafeHarborRegistryV2`) may be deployed.
+When this happens a new registry (e.g. `SafeHarborRegistryV2`) may be deployed.
 New registries will fallback to prior registries, so the latest deployed registry will act as the source of truth for all adoption details.
+Old registries will always remain functional.

 ## Adoption

-1. A protocol calls `adoptSafeHarbor()` on an `AgreementFactory` with their agreement details.
+1. A protocol calls `adoptSafeHarbor()` on a `SafeHarborRegistry` with their agreement details.
-2. The factory creates an `Agreement` contract containing the provided agreement details.
+2. The registry deploys an `Agreement` contract containing the provided agreement details.
-3. The factory adds the `Agreement` contract address to the `SafeHarborRegistry`.
+3. The registry records the adopted `Agreement` address as an adoption by `msg.sender`.

-A protocol may update their agreement details using any enabled factory.
-To do so, the protocol calls `adoptSafeHarbor()` on an agreement factory with their new agreement details.
+A protocol may update their agreement details using any enabled registry.
+To do so, the protocol calls `adoptSafeHarbor()` on an agreement registry with their new agreement details.
 This will create a new `Agreement` contract and update the `SafeHarborRegistry`.

-Calling `adoptSafeHarbor()` is considered the legally binding action in the agreement.
+Calling `adoptSafeHarbor()` is considered the legally binding action.
 The `msg.sender` should represent the decision-making authority of the protocol.

 ### Signed Accounts

 For added security, protocols may choose to sign their agreement for the scoped accounts.
-Both EOA and ERC-1271 signatures are supported and can be validated with the agreement's factory.
+Both EOA and ERC-1271 signatures are supported and can be validated with the registry.
 Given a signed account, whitehats can be certain that the owner of the account has approved the agreement details.

-AccountDetails use EIP-712 hashing for both EOA and ERC-1271 signatures for a better client-side experience.
+`AccountDetails` use EIP-712 hashing for a better client-side experience.

 #### Signing the Agreement Details